engrmahabub/wee/syntax/syntax.md

 * If _stop_ condition is missing the cycle is infinite;
 * Nested cycle is not supported in Wee language;
-* One cycle can be controled using variables;
+* One cycle can be controlled using variables;

 **Iteration**